What is a sales funnel? Stages, examples and how to build one

 Lead In > Contact Made > Needs Defined > Proposal Made > Negotiations Started > Won

-A well-defined funnel improves the customer’s journey as well as the company’s performance, so optimizing yours can have an immediate, lasting impact on your sales goals.
+A well-defined funnel improves the customer journey and company performance, so optimizing yours can have an immediate, lasting impact on your sales goals.

 Stages of a sales funnel

-Top-performing reps know the steps of their sales funnel inside out, from cold calling to finalizing the sale.
+Top-performing reps know the sales funnel stages inside out, from cold calling to finalizing the sale.

 Understanding this helps them in two key ways: